General

 Using live footage and animation, the processes of vitreous degeneration, vitreous detachment and retinal detachment are explained.
 The programme also provides optometrists with guidance on the best way to assess the patient, through careful questioning and a sensible sequence of clinical techniques.
 Management is discussed against the background of various risk factors and clinical pre-disposing signs to help optometrists decide the nature of the cause and the appropriate management, and to make the right decisions on referral.

-• 2.5.3 To understand the appropriate referral of a patient suspected of a recent retinal tear or detachment, of a patient with existing or long term peripheral retinal changes and those of a related presentation but not worthy of immediate referral.
+• Understand the appropriate referral of a patient suspected of a recent retinal tear or detachment, of a patient with existing or long term peripheral retinal changes and those of a related presentation but not worthy of immediate referral.

-• 3.1.3 To understand how best to view the peripheral retina and understand the relative merits of slit lamp BIO and head set BIO with or without indentation.
+• Understand how best to view the peripheral retina and understand the relative merits of slit lamp BIO and head set BIO with or without indentation.

 Unit 1 - Introduction, history and symptoms (~11 mins)